Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 - `NewEntryModal.tsx` and `NewEntry.tsx` save entries to Firestore using the authenticated Firebase userId.
 - Firebase Authentication (Google sign-in) is fully integrated and working.
 - All Supabase authentication code and configuration have been removed.
+- "Log Out" button added to the FilterDrawer with improved styling for visibility.
+- Toast notifications repositioned to the top-right to prevent UI overlap.
+- Placeholder voice notes are not persisted and will disappear on reload (expected until voice-to-text is implemented).
+- All authentication and UI/UX issues resolved.
 - All phase 0, 1.1, 1.2, 2.1, 2.2, 2.3, and 3 tasks completed and checked off in tasks.md.

 ## What's Left to Build